Studying heroes and how heroes think and what they do is a way to help kids model and begin to develop their own heroic imagination.

 MY HERO Relationships First Award

-Dr. Anderson’s nonprofit, the Foundation for the Contemporary Family, supports the work of MY HERO with the MY HERO Relationships First Award, honoring student filmmakers whose work reflects the issues and dynamics of contemporary families.
+Dr. Anderson’s nonprofit, the Foundation for the Contemporary Family, supports the work of MY HERO with the MY HERO Relationships First Award, honoring student and professional filmmakers whose work reflects the issues and dynamics of contemporary families.

-MY HERO Relationships First Award fits well with the mission of Anderson’s foundation, which is to enhance the lives of couples and families by supporting promising and innovative research, creative intervention programs, and clinical education.
+The Relationships First Award fits well with the mission of Anderson’s foundation, which is to enhance the lives of couples and families by supporting promising and innovative research, creative intervention programs, and clinical education.

 Asked why she was attracted to working with MY HERO, Anderson said it was a natural fit with her professional interests as a psychologist and with the work of her nonprofit; both focus on the relationships and needs of contemporary families.